 Study and work in Denmark

+As an international student in Denmark, you are entitled to work while you live here.
+You can also seek full-time employment when you have completed your studies. working while studying.
 If you have a residence permit, students can work in Denmark for 20 hours per week.
-As an international student in Denmark, you are entitled to work while you live and study there.
 If you are a Nordic, EU/EEA, or Swiss citizen, there are no restrictions for such citizens on the number of hours you can work in Denmark.
-As an international student, you can also seek full-time employment when you have completed your studies.
-With a part-time job along with studies, you will be able to support yourself during your studies and the minimum wage is not given in Denmark, but students earn between 10 to 12€ per hour.
-Together with the help of the scholarship and part-time, you will not have any troubles while living in Denmark.
-Currently, the Danish workforce is facing shortages of skills in certain areas, such as the education, engineering, IT, medicine, and healthcare sectors but you can also find multiple jobs in demand include building, energy, and electrical engineers, medical consultants, hospital doctors, dentists, and pharmacists.
+You can also seek full-time employment when you have completed your studies.
+With a part-time job along with studies, you will be able to support yourself during your studies.
+Denmark does not have a minimum wage, but students earn between 10 to 12€ per hour.
+Together with the help of the scholarship and part-time, students can support themselves without any troubles in Denmark.
+Currently, the Danish workforce is facing shortages of skills in certain areas, such as the education, engineering, IT, medicine, and healthcare sectors but you can also find multiple jobs in demand including building, energy, and electrical engineers, medical consultants, hospital doctors, dentists, and pharmacists.